Pet friendly hotels

 Make a search and read reviews here

-Call the hotel directly
+Call the pet friendly hotel directly

 Even if the website seems clear, calling the hotel directly is one of the best ways to avoid surprises.
 Ask specific questions about dog size limits, fees, rules about leaving your dog alone, and available amenities.
 Speaking to staff also gives you a sense of how welcoming they are toward pets.